Blitar

 Blitar is a landlocked city in East Java, Indonesia, about 73 km from Malang and 167 km from Surabaya.
 The area lies within longitude 111° 40' – 112° 09' East and its latitude is 8° 06' South.
 The city of Blitar lies at an altitude on average 167 metres above sea level, and is an enclave within Blitar Regency which surrounds the city on all sides.
+It covers an area of 32.57 km2, and had a population of 131,968 at the 2010 Census and 149,149 at the 2020 Census; the official estimate as at mid 2024 was 161,204 (comprising 80,376 males and 80,828 females).

 The city is noted as the location of the grave of Sukarno, the first president of Indonesia, five kilometers from the city plaza.
 The Istana Gebang (Gebang palace) where Sukarno lived as a child is nearby and has been converted into a museum. containing numerous items commemorating Sukarno's place in Indonesian history.
 In addition, the very active Kelud volcano is located just over 20 kilometers north of Blitar.

+Blitar city is surrounded by four of the districts (kecamatan) of Blitar Regency - Kademangan, Garum, Nglegok and Sanankulon; added to the population of the city, this combined area of seven kecamatan had a total population in mid 2023 of 436,740 within 318.3 km2.

 Administrative districts

-Blitar city is divided into three districts (kecamatan), tabulated below with their areas and population totals from the 2010 census and the 2020 census, together with the official estimates as at mid 2021.
+Blitar city is divided into three districts (kecamatan), tabulated below with their areas and their population totals from the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of villages (urban kelurahan) in each district, and its postal codes.

+The names of the kelurahan in each district are: